 |If desired, agents and admins who are followers can issue public comments by replying to a CC email or adding a public reply to the ticket.
 They can also comment publicly by replying to a follower notification if it was sent for a public comment.|

-For more information, see About CCs and followers.
+For more information, see Using CCs, followers, and @mentions.

 The following is a simple example that shows how to use collaboration features available in Zendesk Support.